aditya123473892/wagtail/StreamField-blocks-API.md

 Any associated Javascript will typically not be rendered at this point (although for simple scripts that don't involve nesting blocks, an inline `<script>` tag will work).

+If an `error` parameter is passed to `render_form`, the block is responsible for displaying the error message in an appropriate format.
+This parameter will always be a `ValidationError` instance that was previously thrown by the block's `clean` method (see below).

 ### value_from_datadict(self, data, files, prefix)

 Extract data from the 'data' and 'files' dictionaries (which will usually be the `request.POST` and `request.FILES` properties of a POST request, from a form that included the HTML as output by `render_form`) and return it as a value (of whatever type this block is designed to handle - a list, in this case).

+### default

+Each block must define a default value; this will be used as the initial value of any new 'empty' blocks that are created.
+For ShoppingListBlock, this will be an empty list:

+    class ShoppingListBlock(Block):
+        default = []

+Any `default` parameter passed as part of the block definition will override this, e.g. `ShoppingListBlock(default=['eggs', 'milk'])`.

+***

 The base `Block` class also implements the following methods / properties, which subclasses may wish to override: